 Read more: How SEAL Team 6 Took Out Osama bin Laden

-And while al Qaeda was weakened, the group began “quietly rebuilding” following instability in the wake of the Arab Spring, according to the Council on Foreign Relations. “… It appears that al-Qaeda was among the regional forces that benefited most from the (2011) Arab Spring’s tumult,” the nonpartisan think tank reports.
+And while al-Qaida was weakened, the group began “quietly rebuilding” following instability in the wake of the Arab Spring, according to the Council on Foreign Relations. “… It appears that al-Qaida was among the regional forces that benefited most from the (2011) Arab Spring’s tumult,” the nonpartisan think tank reports.
 “Seven years later, Ayman al-Zawahiri has emerged as a powerful leader, with a strategic vision that he has systematically implemented.
-Forces loyal to al-Qaeda and its affiliates now number in the tens of thousands.”
+Forces loyal to al-Qaida and its affiliates now number in the tens of thousands.”